Wasm Plugins

 Capabilities and permissions are the core of the plugin security model.
 They are declared in the manifest and approved during import review.
 The agent enforces both the capability list and the permission allowlists on every host call.

-• Capabilities name the host functions a plugin is allowed to call — for example, retrieving its config, emitting logs, submitting a result, making HTTP requests, or opening TCP/UDP connections.
+- Capabilities name the host functions a plugin is allowed to call — for example, retrieving its config, writing agent runtime logs, emitting first-class telemetry, submitting a result, making HTTP requests, or opening TCP/UDP connections.
 A plugin cannot call a host function it did not declare.

 Because capabilities and permissions are visible in the manifest, reviewers can see a plugin's full blast radius before approving it.
 Always confirm them during import review, especially for plugins assigned to customer edge agents or networks that can reach sensitive systems.